American Buff Geese

 - Livestock Conservancy

-Our trio of American Buffs, Goosebuster, Agoosta, and Goostava, are such a delight.
+Our flock of American Buffs, Goosebuster, Agoosta, Goostava, and Goosille are such a delight.
 They're curious creatures who love to be in the thick of any action, and insist upon "helping" with ongoing farm projects.
 They're fun and entertaining to watch.
 They're a fantastic alarm system as they alert us when visitors arrive.
 Agoosta has successfully hatched two broods, and is a great mother.
 Goosebuster and Goostava do their part to parent too.
+Goosille is our newest addition, and was a keeper from Agoosta's second clutch.